Boolean functions on high-dimensional expanders: Introduction

 \subsection{Decomposition of functions on $X(i)$}

-We being by recalling the {\em classical} decomposition of functions over the Boolean hypercube.
+We begin by recalling the \emph{classical} decomposition of functions over the Boolean hypercube.
 Every function on the Boolean cube $\{0,1\}^n$ has a unique representation as a multilinear polynomial.
 In the case of the Boolean hypercube, it is convenient to view the domain as $\{1,-1\}^n$, in which case the above representation gives the \emph{Fourier expansion} of the function.
 The multilinear monomials can be partitioned into ``levels'' according to their degree, and this corresponds to an orthogonal decomposition of a function into a sum of its homogeneous parts, $f = \sum_{i=0}^{\deg f} f^{=i}$, a decomposition which is a basic concept in Boolean function analysis.

 These concepts have known counterparts for the \emph{complete complex}, which consists of all subsets of $[n]$ of size at most $d+1$, where $d+1 \leq n/2$.
 The facets (top-level faces) of this complex comprise the \emph{slice} (as it is known to computer scientists) or the \emph{Johnson scheme} (as it is known to coding theorists), whose spectral theory has been elucidated by Dunkl~\cite{Dunkl1976}.
 For $|t| \leq d+1$, let $y_t(s) = 1$ if $t \subseteq s$ and $y_t(s) = 0$ otherwise (these are the analogs of monomials).
-Every function on the complete complex has a unique representation as a linear combination of monomials $\sum_t \tilde{f}(t) y_t$ (of various degrees) where the coefficients $\tilde{f}(t)$ satisfy the following \emph{harmonicity} condition: for all $i \leq d$ and all $t \in X(i)$,
+Every function on the complete complex has a unique representation as a linear combination of monomials $\sum_t \tilde{f}(t) y_t$ (of various degrees) where the coefficients $\tilde{f}(t)$ satisfy the following \emph{harmonicity} condition:\footnote{Ryan O'Donnell has suggested the name \emph{zero-flux}, since harmonicity usually refers to vanishing of the Laplacian.} for all $i \leq d$ and all $t \in X(i)$,